joachim-dublineau/Project_question_generation/README.md

 positional arguments:

-- {en,fr}               en or fr
+- {en,fr}: en or fr
-- file_train            name of the train file
+- file_train: name of the train file
-- file_test             name of the test file
+- file_test: name of the test file
-- output_dir            name of the directory for logs and checkpoints
+- output_dir: name of the directory for logs and checkpoints

 optional arguments: